memorycapsule/hate-webapp/README.md

 The models are run in \api\apps.py

 Please note you need pandas version 1.3 and Python 3.6.
-You many need to install the following: python -m pip install Django pip install dill pip install numpy
+You may need to do the following: npm i python -m pip install Django pip install dill pip install numpy